guypwhunt/flowCytometryDataAnalysis/README.md

 - 14_Visulise_the_Differential_Expression_Results contains the scripts to visulise the differential expression analysis
 - 15_Visulise_the_Clinical_Data contains the scripts to visulise the umap analysis of the clinical data
 - 16_Survival_Analysis contains the scripts to perform and visulise the survival analysis on GPR32 and GPR18
+- 00_datasets.R contains the small variables that are used in multiple analyses
+- 01_functions.R contains the functions that are used in multiple analyses